Genital Warts (Human Papillomavirus)Skip to the navigation

-- Talk with your partner about STDs before beginning a sexual relationship.
-Find out whether he or she is at risk for an STD.
-Remember that it is possible to be infected with an STD without knowing it.
-Some STDs, such as HIV, may be in your blood for 3 to 6 months before they can be detected.
+- Talk with your partner about STIs before beginning a sexual relationship.
+Find out whether he or she is at risk for an STI.
+Remember that it is possible to be infected with an STI without knowing it.
+Some STIs, such as HIV infection, may be in your blood for 3 to 6 months before they can be detected.

 - Be responsible.

-- Don't have more than one sex partner at a time.
-Having several sex partners increases your risk of getting an STD.
+- Having several sex partners increases your risk of getting an STI.

 Male condom use

-Condom use can reduce the risk of becoming infected with HPV.
-You can help prevent infection if you use them every time you have sex.
+Latex condom use can reduce the risk of becoming infected with HPV.
+You can reduce the risk of infection if you use a condom every time you have sex.
 Condoms must be put on before beginning any sexual contact.

 Female condom use

-Even if you are using another birth control method, you may wish to use condoms to reduce your risk of getting an STD.
-Female condoms are available for women whose partners do not have or will not use a male condom.
-Female condoms may lower the risk of HPV infection of the cervix.
-But these condoms are more effective at lowering the risk of other STDs.
+Even if you are using another birth control method, you may wish to use condoms to reduce your risk of getting an STI.
+Female condoms may lower the risk of HPV infection of the cervix, but they do not cover all of the vulva.
+These condoms are more effective at lowering the risk for other STIs.